listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.5-processing-hitl-requests/problem/readme.md

     // ...existing parts...

     // TODO: declare an action-end part that contains
     // the output of the action.
-This should contain
+This should contain:
+    // - the action ID
-    // the id and output of the action.
+    // - the output of the action (in this case, a message
+    // that the email was sent)
     'action-end': TODO;
   }
 >;